-Healthcare Work Experience is OPTIONAL - Students providing validation of 100+ hours of direct patient care experience (examples CNA, LPN, RN, patient care tech) and a current Basic Life Support (BLS) CPR certificate/ card will add an "experience point" to their admission score.
-Students will provide employment details on the Radiography admission application.
+Healthcare Work Experience is OPTIONAL - Students providing validation of 100+ hours of direct patient care experience (examples CNA, LPN, RN, patient care tech) with a certificate/license and a current Basic Life Support (BLS) CPR certificate/card will add an "experience point" to their admission score.
+Students will provide employment details along with a certification/license on the Radiography admission application.

-Shadow/Observation Experience is OPTIONAL - Shadowing is not required but is highly recommended for students with no healthcare background.
+Shadow/Observation Experience is OPTIONAL -

+Shadowing is not required but is highly recommended for students with no healthcare background.
 Taking part in the observations will add an "experience point" to the student's admission score.
-Two (2) four-hour observations will be done at a hospital.
+Two (2) four-hour observations in general radiography must be done at a hospital.
 Students must complete a special Radiography Clinical Observation form and submit it with the program application.
 Forms can be found on the program's website.
 The imaging sciences office can provide a list of facilities that offer shadowing experiences or students may seek out facilities on their own.
 Shadowing must be current (within the last 12 months) and all criteria on the form must be met to be considered at the time of application.